SolidBlock-cn/extshape/UpdateLog-en.md

 ### 3.0.4

 - Fixed the issue that blocks of stone bricks, mossy stone bricks and chiseled stone bricks cannot be harvested with pickaxes.
+- Slightly changed the grammar in the text.

 ### 3.0.3